Jeyceo21/Agrovista/README.md

 This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute this project under the terms of the license.
+You are free to use, modify, and distribute this project under the terms of the MIT License.

+For more details, see the **LICENSE** file.

 ---

-# 🌟 Support
+# ⭐ Support

-If you found AgroVista useful, please consider giving this repository a ⭐.
+If you found **AgroVista** useful, please consider giving this repository a ⭐.

-Your support motivates future improvements and helps others discover the project.
+Your support helps improve the project, encourages future development, and makes it easier for others to discover it.

 ---

 <p align="center">

-<b>🌱 AgroVista</b>
+## 🌱 AgroVista

-AI-Powered Smart Agriculture Monitoring & Analytics Platform
+### AI-Powered Smart Agriculture Monitoring & Analytics Platform

-Built using
+Built with

-<b>React • Node.js • Express • Chart.js • JavaScript</b>
+**React • Node.js • Express • Chart.js • JavaScript**

 </p>